VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 ___

-<a id="SPlanar Imprisonment">If they are killed in time, *Ser Grinnaux* will pull everyone into a smaller arena.
+<a id="SPlanarImprisonment">If they are killed in time, *Ser Grinnaux* will pull everyone into a smaller arena.
 Right after, *Ser Charibert* will start to cast **Pure of Heart** and need to be brought as low as possible.

 The group will stay middle at max melee range.
 Then the first pair will move inside *Ser Charibert*  's hitbox between him and the wall to bait the first set of **Brightwing** toward the outside.
 Once they're hit, they move to a side of the arena at max melee range and wait there to lose their <span class="speDebuff">Skyblind</span> debuff before going back with the group.
 The pairs order is the following: <u>Tanks -> Ranged DPS -> Melee DPS -> Healers</u>.
 The Melees will move to the left side to drop their debuff while the Ranged will move to the right side: